danaithb/spkhytta-backend/README.md

 ## Authentication

-- The backend expects an ID token from Firebase in the `Authorization` header.
+- The backend expects an ID token from Firebase in the `Authorization` header
 - Example: Authorization: Bearer <firebase_id_token>
-- Only users registered in the database can log in (SSO planned).
+- Only users registered in the database and firebase auth can log in (SSO planned)
-- Admins must be manually created in the database
+- Admin too must be manually created in the database

 ## Deployment